fluencelabs/tendermint-demo/README.md

 * A node might become unavailable because of the network issues, failing hardware or simply because the malicious node decided to start dropping requests.
 If this happens when the client is making requests, it can get noticed using timeouts.
 In this case the client simply retries the request, but now sends it to a different node.
 For the cluster it also doesn't create too many issues, because even with a fraction of unavailable nodes the cluster is able to reach consensus.

-### Cases which the client can detect and handle
-1. The node is not available (for example, RPC requests to it have timed out).
-In this case the client simply retries the request with another node: it's perfectly possible that the rest of the nodes is enough to have a quorum.
+* It's possible that a Byzantine node might silently drop incoming transactions so they will never get propagated over the cluster.
+The client could monitor the blockchain to see if transaction got finally included in an accepted block, and if it didn't – resend it to other nodes.

+* It is also possible that a Byzantine (or simply struggling) node might use a stale state and stale blockchain to serve queries.
+In this case the client has no way of knowing that the cluster state has advanced.
+Few different approaches can be used, however – the first is to send a `no-op` transaction and wait for it to appear in the selected node blockchain.
+Because including a transaction into the blockchain means including and processing all transactions before it, the client will have a guarantee that the state has advanced.
+Another approach is to query multiple nodes at once about their last block height and compare it to the last block height of the selected node.
+Finally, the client might just expect some maximum time until the next block is formed and switch to another node if nothing happens.

-2. Node's Tendermint blockchain RPCs return an inconsistent information.
+* When querying Tendermint RPCs on a particular node, it might return an inconsistent information.
 For example, that might be incorrect block hashes, incorrect vote signatures or signatures that are not matched with known public keys.
-In this case, the Client treats the node as incorrect (possibly Byzantine) and retries request to another node. *Not implemented yet*.
+In this case the client can treat the node as possibly Byzantine and retries request to another node.
-3. The TM Core ABCI Query returns wrong result/proof combination (inconsistent with the target height's `app_hash`).
-Like for Case 2, in this case, the Client treats the node as incorrect (possibly Byzantine) and retries request to another node.
-4. The TM Core blockchain RPCs return stale data.
-The Client expects some maximum time between the blocks, so observing the larger time since the latest block is the reason to retry the request to another node.
-Note that the current node cannot be considered Byzantine for sure because it might experience connection problems with the rest of the cluster. *Not implemented yet*.

-### B. Cases which the client can detect, but cannot handle
-After detecting those cases the Client is sure that the cluster **liveness** is violated.
-An external interference is required to restore it.
-1. The Client retried the request for cases A1-A4 for all cluster nodes and they all are failed.
-2. The cluster cannot commit `height+1`-th block while the Client waits for it to have `height`-th block verifiable.
-This is actually a subcase of the previous case, but it appears if the cluster recently committed `height`-th block during `put` or `run` processing.
-The failure to progress in this case probably means that the nodes have different `app_hash`-es for `height`-th block, so this is likely an evidence of the **dispute** in the cluster.
+* When making queries to a particular node's state, a combination of `result + proof` which is inconsistent with the target `app_hash` might be returned.
+In this case the client also can't trust this node and should switch to another one.

+* The cluster cannot commit the block `k+1` while the сlient waits for it to have state `k` verifiable.
+Not much can be done here; possible reasons might be too many failed (or Byzantine) nodes to have the quorum for consensus.
+A subclass of this issue is when a consensus wasn't reached because there was a disagreement on the next `app_hash` among the nodes.
+In this case at least one node has performed an incorrect state update, and it's probable that a dispute was escalated to the Judge.

+* If there are too many Byzantine nodes, consensus over the incorrect state transition might be reached.
+If there is at least one honest node in the cluster, it might escalate a dispute to the Judge (unless it was excluded from the cluster communication by colluding Byzantine nodes).

 ### C. Dispute cases
 Dispute cases, in general, cannot be detected by the client, because the client is normally satisfied by the first successful response while retrying response to the cluster nodes.
 The external Judge is available to the correct nodes in order to prevent such situations (instead of multicasting the client requests to all cluster nodes and comparing the responses).